 Preventing Complications and Risk Management

 Managing diabetes well is key to avoiding long-term problems.
-By watching for early signs and having a plan for emergencies, people with diabetes can protect their health15.
+By watching for early signs and having a plan for emergencies, people with diabetes can protect their health.

 Early Warning Signs Recognition

-It’s important to notice signs of high or low blood sugar.
-Symptoms like too much thirst, needing to pee a lot, blurry vision, and feeling tired can mean high blood sugar15.
-On the other hand, feeling dizzy, shaky, or confused can mean low blood sugar15.
+It’s vital to notice signs of high or low blood sugar.
+Symptoms like too much thirst, needing to pee a lot, blurry vision, and tiredness can mean high blood sugar.
+On the other hand, feeling dizzy, shaky, or confused can mean low blood sugar.
 Spotting these signs early and acting fast can stop serious problems.

 Emergency Response Protocols